 What does the Division of Private Occupational Schools do?

-The Division of Private Occupational Schools (“DPOS”) is a state agency within the Colorado Department of Higher Education that is statutorily charged under the Private Occupational Education Act of 1981, with overseeing postsecondary private occupational schools and its delivery of occupational education.
-The mission of the DPOS and Private Occupational Schools Board (“Board”) is to provide standards for and to foster and improve private occupational schools and their educational services, and to protect the citizens of this state from fraudulent and substandard private occupational schools.
+The Division of Private Occupational Schools (“DPOS”) is a state agency within the Colorado Department of Higher Education that is statutorily charged under the Private Occupational Education Act of 1981, et seq., of the Colorado Revised Statutes, with overseeing postsecondary private occupational schools and its delivery of occupational education.
+The mission of the DPOS and Board of Private Occupational Schools is to provide standards for and to foster and improve private occupational schools and their educational services, and to protect the citizens of this state from fraudulent and substandard private occupational schools.

 What is a private occupational school?

-A private occupational school is any entity (individual, business, institution or organization) or sometimes referred to as a “proprietary school” that charges tuition for postsecondary education and training, which offers educational services or credentials that constitute occupational education in this state and which are not specifically exempt.
+A private occupational school is any entity (individual, business, institution or organization) or sometimes referred to as “proprietary schools” that charge tuition for postsecondary education and training, which offers educational services or credentials that constitute occupational education in this state and which are not specifically exempt.

 What is “Occupational Education”?